advance100/doc_webpack/cli.md

 ### Configuration file `--config example.config.js`

 Specifies a different configuration file to pick up.
-Use this if you want to specify something different than `webpack.config.js`, which is the default
+Use this if you want to specify something different than `webpack.config.js`, which is the default.

 ### Display options